gheamanthrao/AOS1_20CS10027_20CS10028/README.md

 Make sure to replace `partb_1_20CS10027_20CS10028.ko` with the correct kernel module file and `f1` with the appropriate test file name when necessary.

-Feel free to reach out if you have any questions or encounter any issues.
 ```

-Simply save this content in a file named `README.md` in your project directory.